souhailaS/APIcture/README.md

 visualization with the specified file name (without file extension) in the output directory.
 - -h, –help: Displays the help information for the command, providing a concise overview of the available options.
+- -v, –version: Displays the current version of the tool.
+- -c, -clean: Deletes the artifacts used in the fast mode.

 ![Help Subcommand](./figures-artifact/help.png)
 <p style="text-align: center;" ><em >Figure 7: Help Subcommand</em></p>